 "A computer is..."
 Stephanie stopped herself, dropped her head

-and said "Oh, my Gosh" under her breath, feeling totally verbally
+and said, "Oh my gosh" under her breath, feeling totally verbally

 following question after question.

 her any further, so she laid off of her and picked the other

-source of interrogation available in the room: Len.
+source of interrogation available in the room -- Len.
 Directing her

-end there, but fearing it wouldn't.
+there, but fearing Theresa's persistence.

 "What type of device?" came her follow-up question.

 "Oh, just a communication device.
-Something my cousin
+Something my cousin gave

 me.
-It's not really important," he said, trying to downplay it.
+It's not really important," he said uneasily--struggling with his

 "May I see it," she pressed, still looking down at the bulge and the

 "Oh, like I said, it's not important, nothing worth seeing," he

 resisted, but weakly.